lake-wg/authz/draft-selander-ace-ake-authz.md

 W MUST support the use of the path-prefix "/.well-known/", as defined in {{RFC5785}}, and the registered name "ake-authz".
 A valid URI thus begins with "https://www.example.com/.well-known/ake-authz".
 Each operation specified in the following is indicated by a path-suffix.
-Since payloads carry CBOR binary strings, they MUST be base64-encoded, as specified in Section 4 of {{RFC4648}}.

 ## Voucher Request (/voucherrequest)

 To request a voucher, V MUST issue an HTTP request:

 * Method is POST
-* Payload is the base64-encoded serialization of the Voucher Request object, as specified in {{voucher_request}}.
+* Payload is the serialization of the Voucher Request object, as specified in {{voucher_request}}.

-In case of successful processing at W, W MUST issue a 200 OK response with payload containing base64-encoded Voucher Response object, as specified in {{voucher_response}}.
+In case of successful processing at W, W MUST issue a 200 OK response with payload containing the serialized Voucher Response object, as specified in {{voucher_response}}.

 ## Certificate Request (/certrequest)